LooseDaMoose/myISL/README.md

 # myISL

-This repository is a simple container for notes and R code concerning the great book Introduction to Statistical Learning.
+This repository is a simple container for notes and R code concerning the book Introduction to Statistical Learning.
 The e-version of the book is available for free [here][1]

 [1]: <http://www-bcf.usc.edu/~gareth/ISL/> "Introduction to Stastical Learning"